block-emperors/whitepaper/index.md

 ![Battle Hussars](https://i.stack.imgur.com/CIbEB.jpg)

-Block Emperors is a decentralized, community-driven, play-to-earn game universe filled with ficticial Emperors and their armies where we can train and fight wars against other players.
-This game universe will run using Minecraft, so the community can create its own worlds and earn rewards for this.
-Players can collect our favorites Emperors and armies NFTs, which can be used like Avatars, pictures in social networks and others.
+Let’s build this together!!
+Block Emperors will be a decentralized, community-driven, play-to-earn game universe filled with fictional Emperors and their armies where we can train and fight wars against other players.
+This game universe will run using Minecraft, so the community can create its worlds and earn rewards for this.
+Players can collect our favorites Emperors and armies' NFTs, which can be used as Avatars, pictures on social networks, and others.

 ## Gameplay